July 11, 2026 l 3:00 PM-11:00 PM l Grant County Fairgrounds- Williamstown, KY

 Where is it?

-The Grant County Fairgrounds located at 115 Baton Rouge Road in Williamstown, KY.
+The Northern Kentucky (NKY) Fairgrounds in Grant County located at 115 Baton Rouge Road in Williamstown, KY.

 What kind of music do the bands play?

-Each year will vary a little, however 2025’s lineup is a combination of classic and new country, country rock and bluegrass.
+Each year will vary a little, however 2025’s lineup was a combination of classic and new country, country rock and bluegrass.

 Will there be food?